• Educational Development

 How Can I Help

-I'm available to help with a wide range of assessment tasks, including measuring student learning, program assessment, student surveys, teaching observations, and Scholarship of Teaching and Learning (SoTL) projects.
-I enjoy incorporating active learning into courses and mentoring Assistants in Instruction (AIs) on teaching.
+I'm eager to work with you to answer a wide range of pedagogical and assessment questions, including those about classroom teaching strategies, measuring student learning, surveys, teaching observations, and Scholarship of Teaching and Learning (SoTL) projects, among others.

 Curriculum Vitae